arnaudlh/asrhvmigfactory/README.md

-# Scale migration of VMs using Azure Site Recovery
+# Scale migration of VMs using Azure Site Recovery for Hyper-V VMM

 These scripts help you automate the migration of large number of VMs to Azure using Azure Site Recovery (ASR).
-These scripts can be used to migrate VMware, AWS, GCP VMs and physical servers to Azure.
-You can also use these scripts to migrate Hyper-V VMs if you migrate the VMs as physical servers.
-The scripts leverage ASR PowerShell documented [here](https://docs.microsoft.com/azure/site-recovery/vmware-azure-disaster-recovery-powershell).
+These scripts can be used to migrate Hyper-V VM to Azure.

 ## Current Limitations:
 - Supports specifying the static IP address only for the primary NIC of the target VM